Reading time: 9 min.

 Some common causes of hair loss include:

-If you’re not sure what’s behind your hair loss, it’s time to speak to a professional.
-Consider speaking to your GP to rule out any underlying conditions, then book a free consultation at the Wimpole Clinic to diagnose and treat your hair loss.
+If you’re not sure what’s behind your hair loss, it’s time to speak to a trichologist.
+Consider speaking to your GP to rule out any underlying conditions, then book a consultation at one of our clinic locations to get a diagnosis and treatment plan.

-Does Not Washing Your Hair Cause Hair Loss?, Wimpole Clinic
+Does Not Washing Hair Cause Hair Loss?
+What Science Says, Wimpole Clinic

 Dr Meena Zareie (GMC)